-The CRMP (Appendix O) includes provisions for identifying traditional cultural properties in consultation with Native tribes whose ancestorial land may potentially be affected by Project construction or operation.
-The procedures for determining the appropriate treatment, avoidance, or mitigation of Project effects on these resources have been developed in consultation with the affected Native tribe, the NYSHPO, and the other Consulted Parties, as appropriate.
+The CRMP (Appendix O) includes provisions for identifying traditional cultural properties in consultation with Native Americans whose ancestorial land may potentially be affected by Project construction or operation.
+The procedures for determining the appropriate treatment, avoidance, or mitigation of Project effects on these resources have been developed in consultation with the affected Native Americans, the

+New York State Historic Preservation Office (NYSHPO), and the other Consulted Parties, as appropriate.
 The CRMP (Appendix O) has been approved by the NYSHPO.